 All heritage or native speakers of French or Spanish (who may not have studied the language in high school) must take the on-line placement test prior to enrolling in French or Spanish courses.
-In order to be placed appropriately, native speakers of Spanish, French must also meet with the Chair of the Department of World Languages.
+In order to be placed appropriately, native speakers of Spanish, French must also meet with the Chair of the Department of Languages, Literatures, and Cultures.

-All Chinese students who have studied the language at the high school level or who are heritage speakers of the language must meet with the Chair of the Department of World Languages prior to enrollment.
+All Chinese students who have studied the language at the high school level or who are heritage speakers of the language must meet with the Chair of the Department of Languages, Literatures, and Cultures prior to enrollment.
 The chair will refer them to the Chinese instructor to ascertain the level at which they must begin their language studies.

 Students who enroll in French, Spanish or Chinese at the University of North Florida will be advised that they are eligible for up to six credit hours of retroactive credit as determined by placement and satisfactory completion of specific language courses.